 Gottfried Helnwein makes statement against war and terror with 2018 artistic wrapping of the Ringturm!

-On the front of the Ringturm, a girl with her blonde hair tied back tightly is holding a machine gun with the Danube Canal in her sights.
+On the front of the Ringturm, a blonde-haired girl is holding a machine gun with the Danube Canal in her sights.
 The rear of the building features an image of a city ablaze before the eyes of a larger-than-life manga character.
-The background shows people against the backdrop of a wall of flames and smoke rising high into the air.
-Specially commissioned for the wrapping of the Ringturm, “I saw this” is a two-part composition by Gottfried Helnwein.
+The background shows people against the backdrop of a wall of flames and smoke several metres high.
+The two-part composition is a protest against terror and war.